Updated, June 2025

 GDPR imposes substantial fines for non-compliance.

 APEC, PDPA and APPI have their own enforcement mechanisms.
 While fines are included in the sanctions, they are typically smaller than the GDPR’s maximum penalty.
 The notable exception is CBPR, where the fine of 4% of global turnover is a direct match for GDPR.
-With APPI, however, the maximum single fine is JPY 1 million (around €6,000 at time of writing).
-Here though, imprisonment is also a possible sanction.
+With APPI, however, the maximum single fine is JPY 1 million (around €6,000 at the time of writing).
+Here, though, imprisonment is also a possible sanction.

-No. Inevitably, compliance with any of the Asia’s data protection standards will make it easier to align with GDPR requirements (you can find a complete guide to the General Data Protection Regulation here), because many of the building blocks of compliance will already be in place.
+No. Inevitably, compliance with any of Asia’s data protection standards will make it easier to align with GDPR requirements (you can find a complete guide to the General Data Protection Regulation here), because many of the building blocks of compliance will already be in place.

 But as the above summary demonstrates, the differences are sufficient to ensure that compliance with one standard does not automatically mean compliance with another (whether that’s the GDPR or another Asian standard).

-GDPRLocal can help ensure that, wherever you operate and wherever you process data, you meet the compliance standards required of your organization, and keep your customers and reputation protected.
+GDPRLocal can help ensure that, wherever you operate and wherever you process data, you meet the compliance standards required of your organisation and keep your customers and reputation protected.
 Get expert support in managing your data protection here, or call +1 303 317 5998.